stanjouven/test/README.md

     ├── helpers                           # Folder corresponding to the implementation of SGNS │   ├── create_helper_files.ipynb                                 # Create data if we want to modify the minimum number of comments per channel
     │   ├── config_threshold_value.py                                 # Parameters for the minimum number of comments per channel
-    │   ├── helpers_channel_embedding.py                              # Helper to compute the jumper and the position ratio
+    │   ├── helpers_channel_embedding.py                              # Helper file to compute the jumper and the position ratio
     │   ├── helpers_channels_more_10k.py                              # Helper file for channels having more than 10k comments
     │   ├── helpers_channels_more_300.py                              # Helper file for channels having more than 300 comments
     │   ├── helpers_channels_more_300.py                              # Helper file to visualize the axis projection method